ssfsx17/ffpnp/pandoc-markdown/0810-Warrior.md

 |                | E: Front row of enemies | Target H: 0
 |                |                         | Effect H/V: 3/3

+Potency: 50

 Projects your attack into all enemies in the area.
 P-Acc is doubled.
 Ignores P-Def.
-After-Armor Damage is halved.

 **Onslaught**